github/gh-gei/README.md

 * add-team-to-repo
 * configure-autolink

-#### I want to do the above and also lock & disable the repo being migrated from Azure DevOps
+#### I want to do the above and also lock & disable the repository being migrated from Azure DevOps
 In order to use the following pre & post migration commands:

 * lock-ado-repo